fasttime/Polytype/readme.md

 functions, generators, etc.) as arguments to `classes`, although it does not allow instantiating classes derived from such functions.
-Also, Safari does not throw a `TypeError` when attempting to assign to a read-only property of a Proximi class or object in strict mode.
+Also, Safari does not throw a `TypeError` when attempting to assign to a read-only property of a Proxymi class or object in strict mode.

+Edge with its JavaScript engine Chakra doesn't do well either: for now, Proxymi doesn't run in that browser.